 Case consultation: provides primary care providers with access to psychiatrists and social workers for discussion and advice on client/patient cases.

-Psychiatric consultation and, when appropriate, brief culturally sensitive interventions for newly arrived refugees (e.g.., GARs, PSRs and refugee claimants) with psychological issues or concerns.
+Psychiatric consultation and, when appropriate, brief culturally sensitive interventions for newly arrived refugees (e.g.., GARs, PSRs) with psychological issues or concerns.

 What we do